samcodes12279/samcodes12279/README.md

 ## What do you want us to know about your communication style?
 * I am very shy and often struggle reading social interactions.
 I try hard to come out of my shell because once I do I am very extroverted and can likely talk your ear off.
 * I love 'disclosure reciprocity' so often times I will use that to build rapport with people especially when we first meet just to even the playing ground and make us all feel comfortable.
 * Written communication has my heart.
-There is no tone in an slack message (most of the times) or emails.
+There is no tone in an slack message (most of the time) or emails.
 I know exactly what needs to be done when information is relayed to me written.
 If there is still a misunderstanding I then pivot towards oral communication.
 In the interest of time and saving everyones from hopping on a zoom, shoot me a message first!

 ## What are some useful things to know in advance about your style?
 * I am autistic, so sometimes I can come off blunt or rude when I communicate.
 That is NEVER my intention I am still learning what is socially appropriate and how the average neurotypical individual behaves.
 * I prefer direct communication.
 I am very neurotic and can often times dive way deeper than I should into something and it will be easier for everyone if you are straight to the point with your ask.

 ## How can you best work with me?
 *  Please show me how you do something, record it, and write it down in detail.
-I love to be able to cross reference something that was written in the past as it allows me to easily remember.
+I love the opportunity to cross reference something that was written in the past as it allows me to easily remember.

 ## What are your pet peeves?
 * Cats.
 They are extremely gross and super scary.